enravi/gpt3/README.md

 # GPT3: Figma to Node.js Front-End Application

 Welcome to the GPT3 project repository!
-This front-end portfolio project showcases the transformation of Figma designs into a modern, responsive, and beautifully-designed Node.js application.
+This front-end project showcases the transformation of Figma designs into a modern, responsive, and beautifully-designed Node.js application.
 It focuses on bridging the gap between design and development, demonstrating the power of Node.js in creating exceptional user interfaces.

 ## Features